The University of Massachusetts Amherst

 The application process

-Applicants are asked to submit an application form and a transcript (official or unofficial), and also provide the contact information of a teacher or counselor who can write a short letter of recommendation.
+Applicants will be asked to submit an application form and a transcript (official or unofficial), and also provide the contact information of a teacher or counselor who can write a short letter of recommendation.

 Please contact us if you have any questions or concerns!